- About The Board

 When an application to hire a psychological technician is reviewed, the activities and services to be provided are carefully studied to ensure they are NOT discretional in nature.
 The committee also reviews whether the individual has had training related to those activities and services.

-Prior to submitting a Psychological Technician application please the Psychological Technician Activities and Representation to the Public and the Statutes and Limitations of a Psychological Technician.
+Prior to submitting a Psychological Technician application please review the Psychological Technician Activities and Representation to the Public and the Statutes and Limitations of a Psychological Technician.